Arkaraj/Brando/README.md

 "proxy": "http://localhost:8080"
 ```

-### Stuff

-- Can use https://www.npmjs.com/package/react-pro-sidebar for sidebar
-- Can use https://www.npmjs.com/package/react-sidebar for sidebar

 > P.S I know the file structure is messed by the server folder should be outside and the REACT files should be in client....
 Also axios could have been used instead of classic fetch